aclandmark/UNO_as_an_AVR_programer/README.md

 The terminal program downloads a hex file to the programmer which parses it and copies the resulting commands to a target device.
 Flash, configuration bytes and EEPROM can all be programmed.
-Parts of this code can be cut and paste into other applications as required.
+Parts of this code can be cut and pasted into other applications as required.

-In addition to programming over the standard MOSI.MISO interface it has also been adapted for use as a bootloader.
+In addition to programming over the standard MOSI,MISO interface it has also been adapted for use as a bootloader.

-The UNO is one obvious place to pput this code.
+The versions given here have been adapted to run on a UNO.
+Many novices will already have a UNO.
+The purpose of this development is to offer them a means of programming new devices without the need to master new software tools and techniques.